kpunderwood6/ScreenZone_Summary/README.md

 	* Over the four years, AOV was higher the second half of the year, Q3 ($261) and Q4 ($265) then in the first half, Q1 ($258) and Q2 ($255) confirming seasonal sales.
 + __H2 had both the best and worst performing quarter.__
 	* Q4 2020 returned the highest sales of $3M from a 158% YoY increase from Q4 2019.
 	* Two years later Q4 2022 saw the highest YoY decrease of 72% returning the lowest quarterly sales of $649K.
-This was an unprecedented contraction considering Q4 was consistently one of or the best performing quarter comparted to other quarters in the same year.
+This was an unprecedented contraction considering Q4 was consistently one of or the best performing quarter compared to other quarters in the same year.

 <img width="1332" height="208" alt="image" src="https://github.com/user-attachments/assets/93e69a69-13ee-4c9e-99eb-6152de961965" />